harness/developer-hub/docs/faqs/continuous-delivery-faqs.md

 See [Iteration Counts](/docs/platform/pipelines/looping-strategies/looping-strategies-matrix-repeat-and-parallelism/#iteration-counts)

-#### How do I get the output variables from pieeline execution using Harness NG API?
+#### How do I get the output variables from pipeline execution using Harness NG API?

 We have an api to get the pipeline summary: